Acetaminophen may do no good for flu

 But instead, she continued, “compared to placebo, acetaminophen did not reduce fever, appeared to have no effect on influenza levels, and no difference in clinical symptoms of the flu.”

-The researchers conducted a randomized controlled trial with 80 adults in New Zealand in 2011 and 2012 who had flu symptoms such as cough, sore throat, runny nose or headache.
+The researchers conducted a randomized controlled trial with 80 adults in New Zealand in 2011 and 2012 who had flu symptoms like cough, sore throat, runny nose or headache.

-Half of the patients received sets of two 500-mg acetaminophen tablets to take four times per day for five days, while the other half got placebo pills.
+Half of the patients received sets of two 500-milligram acetaminophen tablets to take four times per day for five days, while the other half got dummy pills instead.

 The researchers measured viral load on days one, two and five, and recorded patient temperature and symptom scores daily for up to 14 days.

-Symptom scores, fever levels, time to recovery from flu and health status were similar in the acetaminophen and placebo groups, the authors reported online December 6 in Respirology.
+Symptom scores, fever levels, time to recovery from flu and health status were similar in the acetaminophen and placebo groups, the authors reported in Respirology.

 “We do not know why acetaminophen had no effect on pain in our study,” Braithwaite said.